allanninal/python-recreate-woocommerce-subscription-next-payment-scheduled-actions/README.md

 What Is This?
 -------------

-This python script recreates the Scheduled Actions of ACTIVE WooCommerce Subscriptions.
+This python script recreates the Next Payment Scheduled Actions of ACTIVE WooCommerce Subscriptions.

 How To Use This
 ---------------